bdeleonardis1/61ADatabaseDemo/README.md

 con.commit()
 ```

-The first line just calls the get_db() line that we added before to get a database connection.
+The first line just calls the get_db() function that we added before to get a database connection.
 The next line returns what is called a cursor.
 A cursor actually enables us to run queries and obtain the records returned.
 If the question is correct we want to insert a 1, else we want to insert a 0.
 cur.execute() executes a line of SQL, but it doesn’t save it to your database.
 That is why you need to run con.commit() to actually save the update.

 Confirm that this is working by visiting a URL and answering a question.
 Then go back to your SQLite browser and click the Browse Data tab: